MadSci356/codechallengeOCL/README.md

 nonstandard libraries used: requests

 #### Things I (re)learned during the project:
-- Python doesn't yell at you doing this: '["string", "another string", 598]'
+- Python doesn't yell at you doing this: `["string", "another string", 598]`
 - how good requests library is
 - so many pets!